kziemski/RBGParser/README.md

 ```

-This will train the labeler from the training data *example.train*, save the labeling model to the file *example.model*, assign labels to (unlabeled) dependency trees in *example.pred*, evaluate against the test data *example.test* (data in *example.pred* and *example.test* should match except for the column HEAD and DEPREL), and output results to the file *example.out*.
+This will train the labeler from the training data *example.train*, save the labeling model to the file *example.model*, assign labels to (unlabeled) dependency trees in *example.pred* and evaluate against the test data *example.test* (*example.pred* and *example.test* should match except for the "HEAD" and "DEPREL" column).
+Labeling results are output to the file *example.out*.